 Telephone: 01244 650522

 Receiving a Head/Brain Injury is easy.
 It can happen to anybody at any time.

-50% are as a result of a road traffic accident: A car accident, a bike accident, get hit by a Bus.
+50% are as a result of road traffic accidents: a car accident, a bike accident, getting hit by a bus.
 The worst injuries often occur following motor bike accidents.

-20% are as a result of a domestic or industrial accident: Fall off a Ladder, or down stairs.
-Slip and hit your head on the floor or a hard surface.
+20% are as a result of domestic or industrial accidents: falling off a ladder, or down the stairs.
+Slipping and hitting your head on the floor or a hard surface.

-15% are as a result of sport and recreational Injury: Fall whilst Snow boarding.
-Get hit by a bat, stick, fellow skier or a hard ball.
+15% are as a result of sport and recreational injuries: falling whilst snowboarding, getting hit by a bat, stick, fellow skier or hard ball.

-10% are from assault: Get assaulted when out in the evening or at night/weekend.
+10% are from an assault: getting assaulted when out in the evening, or at night/weekend.

-5% are from a medical condition: Get treatment for a brain tumour.
+5% are from a medical condition: getting treatment for a brain tumour.